RomainOliva/todolist_react/README.md

 # A react todolist

-I create this single page application for ramp up on React.js
+I create this single page application for ramp up on flux (facebook architecture for react)

 Here is a little mock-up of the main features :